MrLoydHD/eShop/README.md

 - **Payment Information**: Credit card details, expiration dates, and security codes are properly masked
 - **Infrastructure Details**: Internal server addresses and connection details are protected

-For examples and details of the data masking implementation, refer to the [monitoring details documentation](docs/eshop-monitoring-details.md).
+For examples and details of the data masking implementation, refer to the [Comprehensive Observability Implementation Report](docs/comprehensive-observability-report.md).

 ## Jaeger Monitoring